 - Rinse the chicken and pat it dry with paper towel.
 Prick the chicken with a fork and put them in a Ziploc bag.

 Mince the garlic (I use a garlic press) and combine it with miso in a small bowl.
 We will not add soy sauce and mirin at this stage.

 - Add the mixture into the Ziploc bag and rub it all over the chicken from outside the bag.
 Keep in the fridge for at least 4-6 hours (preferably overnight).

 - About 3 hours before cooking, add soy sauce and mirin in the bag and mix well.
 Keep in the fridge until you are ready to cook.

-- Line the bottom of broiler pan with aluminum foil (so that you don’t have to clean later) and oil the broiler rack.
-Place the chicken on the broiler rack skin side down first.
-Turn the broiler on high (no preheat) and place the broiler rack 6 inch away from the top (middle oven rack) and broil for 10 minutes, or until nicely browned.
+Preheat the broiler on high for 3 minutes and place the baking sheet 6 inch away from the top (middle oven rack) and broil for 10 minutes, or until nicely browned.
 Then flip the chicken (now skin side is up) and broil for another 10 minutes.
 The cooking time will vary depending on the oven.